-Children with LQTS may experience a longer-than-normal QT interval during physical exercise, when startled by a noise, or when experiencing intense emotion such as fright, anger or pain.
+Children with LQTS may experience a longer-than-normal QT interval during physical activity, when startled by a noise or when experiencing intense emotion such as fright, anger or pain.

 If your child experiences fainting episodes, or if your family has a history of fainting or sudden heart-related death, LQTS should be investigated as a potential cause.
-Your doctor may recommend an exercise stress test in addition to an electrocardiogram.
+Your child's doctor may recommend an exercise stress test in addition to an electrocardiogram and genetic testing.

 How is LQTS treated?

-Your child’s doctor may also curtail any drugs known to prolong the QT interval.
+Your child’s doctor may also limit any drugs known to prolong the QT interval.
 Other risk factors, such as an electrolyte imbalance, are best avoided as well.

-Premature or extra contractions can cause irregular heart rhythms in children.
+Premature or extra contractions are arrhythmias that can occur in children with structurally normal hearts.
 Premature beats that start in the heart’s upper chambers (atria) are called premature atrial contractions, or PACs.
 Premature ventricular contractions, or PVCs, start in the ventricles.

 When a contraction in either chamber occurs prematurely, there’s usually a pause that causes the next beat to be more forceful.
 If your child or teenager says their heart “skipped a beat,” it’s typically this more forceful beat that caused that feeling.